FeatureBaseDB/general/proposal/client-design.md

 - `attribute get hosts: List(URI)`: Returns all hosts in the cluster.
 - `addHost(uri: URI)`: Adds a host with the given URI to the cluster.
 - `getHost() -> URI`: Returns the next host in the cluster.
 It's up to the cluster object to choose which host to return; currently the hosts are selected in a round robin fashion.
 If there are no hosts in the cluster, an exception is thrown.
 - `removeHost(uri: URI)`: This method is used to remove bad hosts (down or consistenly returning connection errors) from the cluster object.
-Depending on the cluster object, the host maybe removed for good, or it maybe banned (unselectable by `getHost`) for a certain time.
+Depending on the cluster object, the host may be removed for good, or it may be banned (unselectable by `getHost`) for a certain time.

 #### Client